AutoRepoReviewITPD/AutoRepoReview/docs/architecture/analytics.md

 ## What Data We Collect

+### Currently Collected Metrics

+At present, the system collects only the following metrics for each LLM interaction:

+- **LLM input length** — Length of the request sent to the LLM
+- **LLM output length** — Length of the response received from the LLM

+These metrics are collected to monitor token usage and understand basic interaction patterns.

+### Planned Future Metrics

-To calculate these metrics and understand customer intent, the system will collect the following analytics data for each relevant CLI invocation:
+To calculate the metrics described above and understand customer intent, the system will collect the following analytics data for each relevant CLI invocation (planned for future implementation):

 - Command-level data:
   - Command name and subcommand